What is Debt Financing?

 Metrics for Debt Financing

-Several tools and analytics are considered while making evaluations on the health and viability of levered companies.
-Use of debt adds a new dimension to the capital structure of the firm.
-Therefore, it is necessary to study the impact of debt in isolation as well as in conjunction with the entire capital of the company.
+Several tools and analytics are considered while evaluating the health and viability of levered companies.
+The use of debt adds a new dimension to the firm’s capital structure.
+Therefore, it is necessary to study the impact of debt in isolation and in conjunction with the company’s entire capital.
 Below are some of the indicators used while evaluating levered firms.

 Cost of Debt

-The interest payments made to the bondholders represents cost borne by the company to raise debt.
+The interest payments made to the bondholders represent the cost borne by the company to raise debt.
 Interest payments are the true cost of debt finance.
-Such interest is tax deductible.
-Therefore the effective cost of debt is even lower to the companies than the expressed coupon rate.
+Such interest is tax-deductible.
+Therefore the effective cost of debt is even lower for the companies than the expressed coupon rate.
 Such cost is expressed in percentage and is determined by the following formula: